tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/02_plan.md

 ## Resource plan
 Because my time is quite limited I made a plan of my availability from the start to the end date
 * I defined a start and an end date for the assignment
-* I defined 3 preiods when I can perform work, nameley morning, afternoon & evenings
+* I defined 3 periods when I can perform work, namely morning, afternoon & evenings
 * I marked out the periods when I planned to work on the assignment
 * I then calculated how much time (hours) I would have to deliver the assignment* I calculated the number of available hours
 ![Resource Plan][plan1]